-The Company has been leasing the land on which the building in Yokneam has been built from the Israel Lands Authority under a capitalized lease for a period of 49 years ending on July 2044.
+The Company has been leasing the land on which the building in Yokneam has been built from the Israel Lands Authority under a capitalised lease for a period of 49 years ending on July 2044.
+In 2017, the Group sold the building, see note 12.